AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 1. Open the PI to OCS Agent Configuration Utility.

-1. Navigate to the `PI Data Archive details` page.
+1. Navigate to the `Data Archive details` page.

 1. Select the pencil icon next to the **PI Mapping** field.